chloneda/vim-cheatsheet/resources/README_EN.md

 p                   # Lowercase, jump to the previous path where the cursor is located
 K                   # Jump to the first subpath
 J                   # Jump to the last subpath
-Ctrl+j Ctrl+k       # Move between directories and files at the same level, ignoring subdirectories and subfiles
 C                   # Set the root path to the directory where the cursor is
 u                   # Set the parent directory as the root path
 U                   # Set the parent directory to follow the path, but keep the original directory open